-There is no trading market available for the warrants on any securities exchange or nationally recognized trading system.
-We do not intend to list the warrants on any securities exchange or nationally recognized trading system.
+There is no trading market available for the Series E Warrants on any securities exchange or nationally recognized trading system.
+We do not intend to list the Series E Warrants on any securities exchange or nationally recognized trading system.

 Right as a Stockholder.